-Learn to Code will teach you to think critically and develop creative, efficient solutions to problems using data and devices.
+Learn to Code will teach high school students to think critically and develop creative, efficient solutions to problems using data and other devices.
 These are highly valued (and lucrative) skills sought out by employers in every career in every location.

-Want to create a game?
+Do you want to create a game?
 Put your Instagram followers on a map?
-Predict if you are going to need an umbrella today.
+Predict if you’re going to need an umbrella today?
 Analyze data and predict stock prices?
-Then this coding class is for you.
+Then this coding class is for you!

 - Automating tasks so your computer will do your work for you

 - Understanding how to capture, analyze, manipulate, and visualize data

 - Explore Google applications, social media data services, and more